CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 On Puhti, Maestro complains about the location on this file, but ignore it, it's ok.
-This file must match the version of Maestro you are using (locally and in your module command).
+This file must match the version of Maestro you are using (locally and in Puhti).
 Version match is checked at each `module load` event.
 The file is created by a script (echoed on your screen when you give `module load maestro`) that you need to run if the file does not exist, or if the versions don't match.